-July 1st is the deadline for receipt of all application materials and July 15th is the final deadline to accept admission to the program.
-Because a rolling admissions process is used, and a very large number of applications are received by the program, we strongly urge applicants to apply as early as possible.
-Applications completed by May 15 will receive priority in consideration for need-based scholarships.
+July 1 is the deadline for receipt of all application materials and July 15 is the final deadline to accept admission to the program.
+Because a rolling admissions process is used, and a very large number of applications are received by the program, we strongly urge applicants to apply as early as possible in order to secure their seat.

 No, the minimum cumulative GPA for admission to the program is a 3.0.
 Applications with lower GPAs will not be reviewed and exceptions will not be made.

 You must take the MCAT.
-The absolute minimum score for consideration is 25.
+The absolute minimum score for consideration is 25 for the old MCAT and 500 with the confidence band for the new MCAT.
 Applications with lower MCAT scores will not be reviewed and exceptions will not be made.
 Other test scores are not used in admission deliberations.

-We gladly accept relevant updates (additional transcripts, new MCAT scores, letters of recommendation) to your file at email@example.com.
+We gladly accept relevant updates (additional transcripts, new MCAT scores, letters of recommendation) to your file.
+Please forward any updates to email@example.com.

 Yes.
 The Stritch School of Medicine, although part of Loyola University Chicago, is a separate School.
 They cannot legally release your application information to us.

-Full or partial tuition scholarships based primarily on need may be available.
-A separate application form is mailed to accepted applicants.
+Limited tuition scholarships based primarily on need may be available for enrolled MAMS students.
+A separate MAMS scholarship application is sent to accepted & enrolled applicants only.
 In addition to need, the applicant’s service record in clinical volunteering, social justice activities, and academic performance will be considered in the final decision.
 Candidates applying for scholarships need to complete their full financial aid application.
 All applicants need to complete the FAFSA (http://www.fafsa.ed.gov/)to determine their financial need.
-Please visit http://www.luc.edu/finaid/graduate.shtml for financial aid and loan information.
-Completed applications (including the scholarship application form) received prior to May 15th are given priority during award deliberations.
-Scholarship awards are usually made by the first week in August.
+Please visit http://www.luc.edu/finaid/graduate.shtml for additional financial aid and loan information.

 At the graduate level, 12–13 credit hours per semester is considered a full-time course load, and is the equivalent of 16–18 credit hours at the undergraduate level in terms of effort required.

-Time to notification about our final admission decision varies greatly.
-Applicants who have received notification that their application is complete can be confident that our normal review process is underway.
+Time of acceptance notification varies greatly.
+Applicants who have received notification that their application is complete can be confident that the review process is underway.